 - A superior credential: a graduate degree from an institution with global recognition and impact.

 - Highly relevant, timely instruction from construction industry and academic leaders.

 - Advance with a cohort experienced, motivated peer group for mutual support, team exercises, and enhanced learning.

-Go from orientation to graduation in just 24 months with Purdue University's Master of Science in Construction Management on-line education program.
+Go from orientation to graduation in just 24 months with Purdue University's Master of Science in Construction Management online program.
 Our flexible curriculum gives you knowledge that you can put into practice on the job right away.

 Each annual cohort starts in fall semester with an intensive, three-day session on Purdue’s campus that allows you to meet your fellow students and professors.
 Once you’re back home, you’ll take classes in a synchronous virtual environment, using a computer with audio-visual links to hear lectures, view presentations/exercises and participate in discussions—a real-time learning experience.